 My Best Advice for Joyous Solo Travel

-When you travel alone, you get to go where you want to go when you want to go there, you can spend all day rushing from site to site or take the afternoon off for a nap, and you can dine at restaurants that serve food your usual travel companions may not enjoy.
+When you travel alone, you get to go where you want to go when you want to go there.
+You can spend all day rushing from site to site or take the afternoon off for a nap.
+And after a long day of sightseeing, you can dine at restaurants that serve food your usual travel companions may not enjoy.

-If you’re thinking of solo travel, or if you’re already a seasoned independent and solo traveler, check out my advice for ensuring a joyous solo traveling experience.
+If you’re thinking of embarking on your first solo travel adventure, or if you’re already a seasoned independent and solo traveler, check out these solo travel tips and have a joyous solo traveling experience.

 Plan Ahead for Solo Travel